-This refers to a repeated pattern or extreme incidents of behaviour (whether by use of Force or otherwise) including but not limited to:
+is a repeated pattern or extreme incidents of behaviour (whether by use of Force or otherwise) including but not limited to:

-- a. physical and/or verbal act which terrorise, threaten and/or frighten an individual; - b. neglect denying attention or support, ignoring, refusing to allow or failing to provide the necessary treatment for mental health and/or medical needs of an individual; - c. spurning acts that reject, belittle, degrade, humiliate, shame and/or ridicule an individual, especially when in public.
-Consistently singling out an individual to criticize and punish and/or to receive fewer resources without any reasonable justification; - d. exploitative and/or corrupting acts including Grooming, acts which model, permit and/or encourage antisocial behaviour (e.g. criminal activities, substance abuse, violence to or corruption of others); - e. stalking occurs when a Person purposefully engages in a course of conduct directed at a specific person, and knows or should know, that the course of conduct would cause a reasonable person to (i) fear for their safety, (ii) the safety of a third person, or (iii) to experience substantial emotional distress.
-Stalking includes "cyber stalking" using electronic media (e.g. internet, social networks, texts).
+- a.
+Physical and/or verbal act which terrorise, threaten and/or frighten an individual; - b.
+Neglect denying attention or support, ignoring, refusing to allow or failing to provide the necessary treatment for mental health and/or medical needs of an Individual; - c.
+Spurning acts that reject, belittle and/or degrade an individual including humiliating, shaming and/or ridiculing, especially when in public.
+Consistently singling out an individual to criticize and punish and/or to receive fewer resources without any reasonable justification; - d.
+Exploitative and/or corrupting acts including Grooming, acts which model, permit and/or encourage antisocial behaviour (e.g. criminal activities, substance abuse, violence to or corruption of others); - e.
+Stalking occurs when a Person purposefully engages in a course of conduct directed at a specific person, and knows or should know, that the course of conduct would cause a reasonable person to (i) fear for their safety, (ii) the safety of a third person, or (iii) to experience substantial emotional distress.
+Stalking includes "cyber stalking" using electronic media (E.g. internet, social networks, texts).